cldeluna/clab-via-remote/README.md

 clab deploy
 ```

-I need to spin up a topology from a github repository
+I need to spin up a topology from a GitHub repository

 ```bash
  # cd <to the directory where you want to lab items created>